DA-DETR: Domain Adaptive Detection Transformer with Information Fusion: Method

 \subsection{Framework Overview}

-As shown on the top of Fig.~\ref{fig:stru}, the proposed DA-DETR consists of a base detector (including a backbone $G$ and a transformer encoder-decoder $T$), a discriminator $C_{d}$ and a hybrid attention module (HAM) $\mathcal{H}$.
-We adopt the deformable DETR as the base detector, where $G$ extracts features from the input images and $T$ predicts a set of bounding boxes and pre-defined semantic categories according to the extracted features.
-HAM consists of two sub-modules including a \textit{coordinate attention module (CAM)} and a \textit{level attention module (LAM)}.
-Taking the features from $G$ and the positional information from the encoder $E$ of $T$ as inputs, HAM encodes the positional information to identify hard-aligned target features among the features generated by $G$.
+As shown in Fig.~\ref{fig:stru}, the proposed DA-DETR consists of a base detector (including a backbone $G$ and a transformer encoder-decoder $T$), a discriminator $C_{d}$ and a CNN-Transformer Blender (CTBlender).
+We adopt the deformable-DETR~\cite{zhu2020deformable} as the base detector, where $G$ extracts features from the input images and $T$ predicts a set of bounding boxes and pre-defined semantic categories according to the extracted features.
+CTBlender consists of two sub-modules including a \textit{split-merge fusion (SMF)} and a \textit{scale aggregation fusion (SAF)} as in Fig.~\ref{fig:ham}.
+Taking the CNN features from $G$ and the Transformer features from the encoder $E$ as inputs, CTBlender fuses the positional and semantic information in Transformer features and the localization information in CNN features for comprehensive and effective feature alignment across domains.